PaulDaoudi/LASSO_Problem/README.md

-Here is the homework on the LASSO problem I made during the Convex Optimization course for the master MVA at ENS Paris-Saclay.
+Here is the homework on the LASSO problem I did during the Convex Optimization course for the master MVA at ENS Paris-Saclay.